yifanzhu1592/Trinity-Introduction-to-Computing/README.md

 # Introduction-to-Computing
-The programs I write in the course "Introduction to Computing" at Trinity
+This repository contains programs I write in the course "Introduction to Computing" at Trinity College Dublin